Stochastic Online Shortest Path Routing: The Value of Feedback: Fundamental Performance Limits

-These results suggest that collecting semi-bandit feedback (per-link delays) can significantly improve the performance of routing policies, compared to just recording end-to-end delays.
-The gain is significant even for fairly small networks -- the regret is reduced by a factor 1500 on average in $6$-hop networks when collecting per-link delays!
+For line networks, both $c_1(\theta)$ and $c_2(\theta)$ scale linearly with the number of links in the network.
+In Figure \ref{fig:LineNet}(b), we plot the lower bound of the ratio $\frac{c_1(\theta)}{c_2(\theta)}$ (based on the previous lemma) averaged over various values of $\theta$ (we randomly generated $10^6$ link parameters $\theta$) as a function of the network size $H$ in a simple line network, which has two links in the first hop and one link in the rest of hops and hence $|E|=H+1$.
+These results suggest that collecting semi-bandit feedback (per-link delays) can significantly improve the performance of routing policies.
+The gain is significant even for fairly small networks -- the regret is reduced by at least a factor 1500 on average in $6$-hop networks when collecting per-link delays.